 Of course, What If the Sun Exploded Tomorrow? is just one of 100 different hypothetical questions addressed in the new What If 100 book.
 Other fascinating hypotheticals include: What if we terraformed the moon?
 What if we could open a portal into a parallel universe?
 What if plastic was never invented?
 What if aliens arrived tomorrow?
 What if all the world’s ice melted?
 And so many more.

 The What If 100 book is specifically designed to get people excited about science and to encourage creative new ways of thinking about 21st century problems.
-It also happens to be loaded with tons of cool facts you can use to impress your friends, and it features a forward from renowned theoretical physicist Michio Kaku.
+It also happens to be loaded with tons of cool facts you can use to impress your friends, and it features a foreword from renowned theoretical physicist Michio Kaku.
 So if you’re looking for the perfect gift for the science-lover in your life, you just found it!
-The digital version of What If 100 is currently available now, and the hardcover version is available for pre-order.
+Digital and hardcover versions of What If 100 are available now.